mietinen/archer/README.md

 You can make you're own pkglist.txt using the makepkglist.sh script, or simply `pacman -Qqe > pkglist.txt`
 The script first installs what it finds in official repositories, then tries what's rest from the AUR repositories.
 Installing AUR packages depends on `aurhelper`
-Lines starting with an - is removed at the end, if there are no dependencies.
-Making it posible to install package groups and removing what you dont want. `-xfce4-terminal`

 ## Dotfiles